 Patients with mobility issues can now exercise their arms, wrists and shoulders while in bed instead of having to be moved to the gym in the Physiotherapy Department.
 A new, mobile arm ergometer unit, purchased through a Volunteer Association/Health Sciences Foundation Family CARE grant, is easily transported to a patient’s bedside for required cardiovascular strengthening and conditioning, increasing accessibility for these patients.

 The Thunder Bay Regional Health Sciences Centre Forensic Program serves adult individuals who come into conflict with the law and who may have a psychiatric disorder.
 The program provides both inpatient and outpatient services to the area of Northwestern Ontario from the Manitoba border to White River.

-The Forensic Inpatient Program provides extensive assessment, treatment, and rehabilitation services.
-Specific treatment plans are developed to meet individual patient needs, which may include individual or group therapy that involves a variety of clinical programming.
-Inpatient services are provided by an interprofessional team consisting of the following disciplines:
+The Forensic Mental Health Inpatient Unit provides extensive assessment, treatment and rehabilitation services.
+Specific treatment plans are developed to meet individual patient needs, which may include individual or group therapy that involves various clinical programming.
+The inter-professional team includes members from the following services:

 The Forensic Mental Health Program believes that visits are therapeutic and contribute to the well-being of patients.
 Visits also allow family and friends to familiarize themselves with the programs provided to their loved one.
 The following information provides an explanation of the Visiting Policy.

 Visiting hours are from 2 pm to 5 pm; 6pm to 7pm; and 8 pm to 8:30 pm daily.